Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Introduction

-The main contributions of this paper are as follows: \begin{enumerate} \item \emph{Local adaptivity.} We show that provided that $f_0$ has bounded variation, along with an additional condition that generalizes piecewise Lipschitz continuity (Assumption \ref{as:sup}), then the mean squared errors (MSE) of both the $K$-NN-FL estimator and the $\epsilon$-NN-FL estimator are $n^{-1/d}$, ignoring logarithmic factors; here, $d>1$ is the dimension of $\mathcal{X}$.
-In fact, this matches the minimax rate for estimating a two-dimensional Lipschitz function \citep{gyorfi2006distribution}, but over a much wider function class.
+\emph{Local adaptivity.} We show that provided that $f_0$ has bounded variation, along with an additional condition that generalizes piecewise Lipschitz continuity (Assumption \ref{as:sup}), then the mean squared errors of both the $K$-NN-FL estimator and the $\epsilon$-NN-FL estimator scale like $n^{-1/d}$, ignoring logarithmic factors; here, $d>1$ is the dimension of $\mathcal{X}$.
+In fact, this matches the minimax rate for estimating a two-dimensional Lipschitz function \citep{gyorfi2006distribution}, but over a much wider function class.\\